conda/conda/docs/source/commands.rst

 Command Reference
 =================

-Conda provides many commands for querying and searching the package database, or Anaconda environments, as well as for common and advanced package management tasks.
+``conda`` provides many commands for querying and searching the package database, or Anaconda environments, as well as for common and advanced package management tasks.

 Contents: